theodi/data-definitions/README.md

 A Colloquial Definition of Big, Open, and Personal Data
 -----------

-*Open Data gets conflated with personal data; everyone talks about big data; yet no-one is sure what it is; we're all concerned about personal data; …*
+*Open data gets conflated with personal data; everyone talks about big data; yet no-one is sure what it is; we're all concerned about personal data; …*

 Here are a three **distinct** concepts of data: